bennettkramer/Project_3/README.md

 ### NOTE

-* A subscription to utilize rapidAPI is needed in order to succesfully run the application
+* A subscription to utilize rapidAPI and Pinata is needed in order to succesfully run the application

 ## Technologies